LangProc/langproc-2017-lab/2-parsers/readme.md

 and for addition (`AddOperator`).
 You need to implement it for the remaining nodes.

-The is a driver program called `src/eval_expr.cpp`, which is built using `make bin/eval_expr`.
+There is a driver program called `src/eval_expr.cpp`, which is built using `make bin/eval_expr`.
 This takes a list of variable bindings on the command line, where each binding is a variable and a number separated